PondPedia/machine-learning/README.md

 ## Installation
 To run this project, you will need Python 3.7 or higher and the following libraries:

-joblib
+- joblib
-pandas
+- pandas
-numpy
+- numpy
-tensorflow
+- tensorflow
-Flask
+- Flask
-gunicorn
+- gunicorn
-scikit-learn
+- scikit-learn
-nltk
-matplotlib
+- matplotlib

 To install these libraries, run the following command: